 It’s a genre that gets a bad name, but if there’s a band worthy of exemption, it’s Black Sabbath.
 There was no such thing as heavy metal when they started – but mixing the hard rock of Led Zeppelin and Cream with a gloomy working class outlook and lyricist Geezer Butler’s fascination with HG Wells, they more or less invented it.
 The band’s first four albums, released in a magnificent run between 1970 and 1972, both defined the genre and stand apart from it as classics of any collection.

 Things got a bit silly later on, after Ozzy Osbourne was fired in 1978.
-Which is why last year’s 13, the first album uniting Butler, Osbourne and guitar master Tony Iommi in 35 years, was a big deal.
-An even bigger deal, the fact that it was actually a thoroughly decent record, proving their musical menace and studio prowess undiminished.
+Which is why last year’s 13, the first album uniting Butler, Osbourne and guitar master Tony Iommi in 35 yaers, was a bigger deal.
+An even bigger deal was that it was actually a thoroughly decent record, proving their studio prowess undiminished.

 The band’s Middle Eastern debut proved their live chops equally potent.
-Sabbath served up an incredible two-hour set, which lent heavily on the band’s heyday, alongside choice cuts from the new LP.
+Kicking off with ‘War Pigs’ – a 1970 classic made relevant thanks to clips of Bush and Nixon – Sabbath served up an incredible two-hour set, which lent heavily on the band’s heyday, alongside choice cuts from the new LP.
 Backed by virtuoso session drummer Tommy Clufetos, the reformed trio edged the set towards a single encore of hit ‘Paranoid’, the 8,500-strong crowd, many dressed in black, brought to a simmering moment of catharsis.
 With talk another new album could be in the works [www.timeoutdubai.com/knowledge/news/52306], we can only hope Ozzy’s onstage pledge of a return visit comes good.